chriseckhardt/puppetconf_2013/README.md

     }
 ```

-Think about where code is being evaluated
+* Think about where code is being evaluated (client or server)
-File resoure in Puppet will copy everything in binary
+* File resource in Puppet will copy everything in binary
-Source engine will copy it down perfectly
+* Source engine will copy it down perfectly
-If you have code generating newlines, it will use Linux style line endings
+* If you have code generating newlines, it will use Linux style line endings
     * Can use the unix2dos utility
     * use separate files between linux and windows machines for templates

 #### File Permissions
 * Still specified with Unix-style modes